dns2utf8/heise_single_page/README.md

 * Artikel werden automatisch auf einer Seite angezeigt (ausgenommen Heise-Auto)
 * Heise+ Artikel werden optisch hervorgehoben
 * Heise-Angebote werden optisch leiser

+## Contributions

+The main repo lives on [GitLab](https://gitlab.com/dns2utf8/heise_single_page).
+A mirror is on [GitHub](https://github.com/dns2utf8/heise_single_page).

+I accept contributions on both.

+By contributing you confirm:

+* You are allowd to donate your contribution and
+* You donate your intelectual property to this project.